servo/book/src/contributing/style-guide.md

 ## Servo Book

-- Use sentence case for chapter and section headings, e.g. “Getting started” rather than “Getting Started”
 - Use permalinks when linking to source code repos — press `Y` in GitHub to get a permanent URL

 ### Markdown source